ryujinx-mirror/ryujinx/README.md

 **Help**

-If you have some homebrews that currently doesn't work on it, you can contact us through discord with the compiled NRO/NSO (and source code if possible) and will work to make them work.
+If you have some homebrew that currently don't work on the emulator, you can contact us through Discord with the compiled NRO/NSO (and source code if possible) and then we'll make changes to make the requested app / game work.

 **Contact**

-For help, support, suggestion, or if you just want to get in touch with the team, join our Discord server! https://discord.gg/VkQYXAZ
+For help, support, suggestions, or if you just want to get in touch with the team, join our Discord server! https://discord.gg/VkQYXAZ

 **Running**